RAMMUSQ/RAMMUSQ/README.md

-- 👋 Hi, I’m @RAMMUSQ
+👋 Hi, I’m @RAMMUSQ
-- 👀 I’m interested in ...
+- 👀 I’m interested in ASP.NET Core and Arduino
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ASP.NET Core and working on various Arduino projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .NET and IoT projects
-- 📫 How to reach me ...
+- 📫 How to reach me: [r.bakan34@gmail.com]

 <!---
 RAMMUSQ/RAMMUSQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.